RT-Thread/rt-thread/components/net/lwip/lwip-2.0.3/README.md

 Porting network interface device for RT-Thread in lwIP.

+Fix a bug in src/core/netif.c.
+The netif->name variable is a 2-byte char array, which may not end with '\0' and may cause a bug when it's directly passed to the function `netdev_get_by_name`.
+Use the newly added function `netif_get_netdev` to get a netdev object by netif's name.

+by windsgo 2023/10/30 11:03 AM
+18221102427@163.com

 The major jobs following RT-Thread Team.
 Only update the origin code of lwip 2.0.2 to lwip 2.0.3.
 And keep the difference between on the change of RT-Thread Team.